 I know you don’t want to admit it but it’s true.
 Most people hate vegans and think of us as annoying pushy creatures because we tend to treat them as criminals.

-And I totally get it – it’s very hard to see how normal it is for humans to keep animals as slaves, to torture them, abuse them and murder them.
+And I totally get it; it’s very hard to see how normal it is for humans to keep other animals as slaves, to torture them, abuse them and murder them.
 I hate it, I really do.
 But in order to change things, we must first look at ourselves and learn what WE might be doing that keeps others from becoming vegan.

-After looking around me and actually seeing non vegans as normal people, I was able to understand that a) people have a hard time changing and b) people don’t want to be a part of a community that sees them as supporters of rape and murder.
+After looking around me and actually seeing non-vegans as normal people, I was able to understand that a) people have a hard time changing their habits and b) people don’t want to be a part of a community that sees them as supporters of rape and murder.

-Are there people that consciously support oppression of animals?
+Are there people that consciously support the oppression of other animals?
 Yes.
-Are there people that enjoy torturing and killing animals?
+Are there people that enjoy torturing and killing other animals?
 Yes.
 Are there people that have been conditioned to believe that something is correct when in reality it is not?
 Yes.

 Maybe it’s that a lot of vegan YouTubers bully animal eaters, maybe it’s those people who throw paint on people that wear fur, maybe it’s those people that wear baggy clothes and bathe in their own tears from being so depressed and angry all the time – or maybe it’s how all those people became a synonym for who vegans are in the eyes of animal eaters.
-We aren’t exactly The Avengers – united.